“Let’s Adopt Reform” aims to strengthen all families by igniting a national conversation about adoption and foster care adoption in the 21st century.

 We’re excited to get started, but we can’t do it alone.
 Join us:

 Together we can adopt reform!

-DAI is hosting a four city national tour to educate and raise awareness about adoption and foster care adoption in the 21st century.
-Before a live and virtual audience, experts and community members will explore DAI's new public opinion research and discuss the topics that matter most today: access to original birth certificates, uniform options counseling, pre- and post-adoption services, openness in adoption and much more.
-The Town Hall events will reflect DAI’s overall vision to move from a transactional to a transformational approach to adoption and foster care adoption and to strengthen all families.
+DAI just wrapped a four city national tour to educate and raise awareness about adoption and foster care adoption in the 21st century.
+Before a live and virtual audience, experts and community members explored DAI's new public opinion research and discussed the topics that matter most today: access to original birth certificates, uniform options counseling, pre- and post-adoption services, openness in adoption and much more.
+The Town Hall events reflect DAI’s overall vision to move from a transactional to a transformational approach to adoption and foster care adoption and to strengthen all families.

 Let’s Talk…San Francisco